frank8922/CIM111/hw.md

  Choose and implement a jQuery plugin.
 Create a one page site about a place you would like to visit.
 You must apply the plugin on a minimum of 5 Elements or areas on your site.

- Name your site vacation.html in a week12 folder
+ Name your site vacation folder

  Points:
 * 20 points – Successfully installing/using jQuery Plugin